 It involves a planned interaction with another person to relieve fear, stress and/or anxiety.
 The process includes many steps like, provide reassurance, obtain necessary information, provide information, give advice, and assist the other individual to gain more appreciation of, more expression of, and more functional use of his or her latent inner resources.

 Projective techniques can also be used by the therapist.
-It provides the opportunity for the patient to depict the stress on the papers or through colors.
+It provides the opportunity for the patient to depict the stress on the papers or though colors.
 It may be used as an activity.

 Relaxation techniques can be used to lessen the stress.
-Yoga, meditation, Jacobson’s relaxation techniques, breathing exercises, is the common techniques used by the occupational therapist.
+Yoga, meditation, Jacobson’s relaxation techniques, breathing exercises, are the common techniques used by the occupational therapist.

 Relaxation techniques can be learned by the patient and apply it whenever he/she feels stressed.